odea-project/qAlgorithms/report/report.md

 **1) Duplicates in Scans**

 The theoretical bin contains one element for every scan it extends over.
-Since a declared purpose of this algorithm is to detect bins even when single points are missing from a series, only a scan being represented twice can be counted as an error. (@gerrit: what are the consequences of this observation?)
+Since, a declared purpose of this algorithm is to detect bins even when single points are missing from a series, only a scan being represented twice can be counted as an error. (@gerrit: what are the consequences of this observation?)
 If a scan appears twice at a different mass, it is possible that two very similar bins were combined into one due to the centroid error being too large.
-As such, duplicate scans can serve as an indicator for separation not being strict enough.
+As such, duplicate scans can serve as an indicator for the separation not being strict enough.

 **2) Too Strict Separation**